-LightSail is an e-reading literacy platform that helps teachers support their students' independent reading.
+An e-reading literacy platform to support independent reading.
 Students can use LightSail to check out texts from their schools' digital libraries and read the books directly on their devices.
 As students progress through a book, questions appear to gauge their comprehension.
-As students complete these assessments, they earn badges and also earn a Lexile measure.
+Kids can earn badges and a Lexile measure.

 Whether your students enjoy reading about sports, science, world news, or wacky events, News-O-Matic delivers what’s making the news.
 This nonfiction reading comprehension app publishes five news stories each weekday.
 The stories range in length and difficulty to create opportunities for differentiated instruction.
 Readers learn what happened on this date in history through an educational game and write or draw to Editor-in-Chief Russ in the News Room.

 A versatile mind-mapping tool.
 Students create "Popplets" that can be filled with text, drawings, images, or video, with the ability to share and collaborate in real time.

 Professor Garfield Fact or Opinion is part story, part game, and part online safety lesson.
 When Garfield's friend receives an "F" on his report about goats for using opinions instead of facts, Professor Garfield steps in to explain the differences between a fact and an opinion (particularly with regard to the Internet), how to read with a questioning mind, and how a fact can be verified.
 Developed by the Virginia Department of Education.